-This special combination of different alloys, including aluminum, ensures that the heat is not concentrated in one place, but is evenly distributed over the entire surface of the pan.
+From the website: This special combination of different alloys, including aluminum, ensures that the heat is not concentrated in one place, but is evenly distributed over the entire surface of the pan.
 A magnetic stainless steel exterior makes these products suitable for all cookers, including induction.

 All Demeyere cookware is induction compatible.